raphaelnunes67/MODBUS-CRC16/README.md

 # MODBUS CRC16

+This is a project to perform CRC16 based in (LacobusVentura) [https://github.com/LacobusVentura/MODBUS-CRC16] tests cases.

 CRC16 Modbus is a cyclic redundancy check algorithm that is widely used in serial communication protocols, especially in the Modbus protocol.
 It is a checksum that is calculated over a block of data to ensure its integrity and detect any errors during transmission.
+S
 ## How it Works
 The CRC16 Modbus algorithm works by generating a 16-bit checksum over a block of data.
 The data is divided into 8-bit bytes and a polynomial is applied to each byte to generate a 16-bit remainder.
 This remainder is then combined with the next byte and the process is repeated until all the bytes have been processed.